rappzoo/Virtual-presence-Avatar/README.md

 # Click the "Reboot" button in System section
 # System will safely reboot and auto-restart
 ```

+### 📶 4G Mobility & ZeroTier Guide

+This project is optimized for 4G mobility with ZeroTier providing a routable L3 overlay between laptop (UI) and the Raspberry Pi (rover).

+- ZeroTier: install and join the same network on both devices; verify IPs (e.g., `172.25.x.x`).
+- MediaMTX is configured to advertise the ZeroTier host in ICE via `webrtcAdditionalHosts` in `config/mediamtx.yml`.
+- Preferred transport is WebRTC over the ZeroTier path; TURN is generally not required with ZeroTier.
+- Ports in use: 5000 (Flask UI), 8554 (RTSP), 8888 (HLS), 8889 (WebRTC HTTP/WHEP), dynamic ICE/UDP.

+WebRTC behavior (non‑intrusive):
+- The page uses WebRTC as primary; it auto‑reconnects with exponential backoff and a stall watchdog.
+- Press Shift+S to toggle the hidden WebRTC stats box (bitrate, RTT, jitter, FPS, lost).
+- Prometheus metrics are available at `http://<pi>:5000/metrics` (basic stream gauges).

+Bandwidth and quality:
+- Video: H.264 with zerolatency tuning; ABR caps are applied internally.
+- Audio: Opus mono, VOIP tuning, VBR+DTX, 20ms ptime; resilient on variable 4G bandwidth.
+- If the carrier is constrained, prefer lower resolution/FPS in the UI; adaptation also occurs automatically.

+Troubleshooting over 4G/ZeroTier:
+- Verify ZeroTier link: `ping <pi-zerotier-ip>` from the laptop.
+- Check MediaMTX listeners: `curl http://localhost:9997/v3/paths/list` on the Pi.
+- ICE host advertisement: confirm `webrtcAdditionalHosts` contains the Pi’s ZeroTier IP.
+- MTU issues: if you see freezes on some carriers, set a lower MTU on the ZeroTier interface (e.g., 1300) and retest.
+- FPS mismatch: status shows detected FPS; ensure camera supports the selected FPS; we also set v4l2 framerate before streaming.

 ## 🔍 Monitoring & Diagnostics